makyo/writing/content/work/belek.md

 "I'm...I am a drifter," they muttered.
 "I walk the steppes for work.
 What could I possibly hope to offer, lord?"

-"The deal has been made," the voice from out of the book purred.
+"The deal has been made," the presence between the pages purred.
 "And now you will go North."